History of Kyle Tucker in Timeline

 Kyle Tucker

-Kyle Daniel Tucker, nicknamed "King Tuck," is an American professional baseball right fielder currently playing for the Chicago Cubs in Major League Baseball (MLB).
-He formerly played for the Houston Astros.
+Kyle Daniel Tucker, nicknamed King Tuck, is an American professional baseball right fielder currently playing for the Chicago Cubs in MLB.
+He previously played for the Houston Astros.
 Tucker has also represented the United States in international baseball competitions.
-He is primarily known for his role as an outfielder in professional baseball.
+He is known for his skills as a right fielder in professional baseball.

-1972: Cesar Cedeno's Gold Glove
+1972: César Cedeño's Gold Glove

-January 17, 1997: Kyle Tucker Born
+January 17, 1997: Kyle Tucker's Birth

-On January 17, 1997, Kyle Daniel Tucker, nicknamed King Tuck, was born.
+On January 17, 1997, Kyle Daniel Tucker, later nicknamed King Tuck, was born.
 He is an American professional baseball right fielder.

 Others born on this day/year

-2009: Carlos Lee's Outfield Achievement
+2009: Reference to Carlos Lee's Accomplishment

 2009: Michael Bourn's Gold Glove